smelc/tn-fp-haskell-course/README.md

 ## Course on functional programming - Haskell

-This course is given at [Telecom Nancy](https://smelc.github.io/tn-fp-haskell-course/slides/) at the end of 2021 in _3A_.
+This course was given at [Telecom Nancy](https://smelc.github.io/tn-fp-haskell-course/slides/) at the end of 2021, 2022, and 2023 in _3A_.

 ### Online version